 Emotionally abusive parents can be unpredictable and moody.
 They may appear calm and loving one day and angry and cold the next day.
 Their constant mood swings can make a child feel like they are walking on eggshells because they do not know what might trigger their parents.
 This stress can cause anxiety in children at a young age.

-2. They blame you for their problems
+2. They blame their child for their problems

 When they don’t get a promotion at work, they blame their child for being a distraction.
 If they have an accident, they blame the child, claiming that they were rushing to pick them up from school.
-Abusive parents rarely accept responsibility for their shortcomings.
+Abusive parents are unsympathetic and rarely accept responsibility for their shortcomings.
 They always blame it on someone else.
 It happens so frequently that the child begins to believe that they have indeed ruined their parent’s good life.

 3. They treat necessities as privileges